Bookmaker: Germany

 The law on betting on horse racing and lotteries was passed by the German legislature and came into force on 1 July 2012.
 Since then, a tax of 5% of the bet must be paid to the tax authorities for all sports betting (offline and online).
 This affects the entire sports betting market in Germany.

 Many of the bookmakers are sponsoring some of the major football teams in the major European football leagues, although Werder Bremen are currently fighting the German courts for the freedom to continue featuring bookmaker Bwin on their shirts, as Germany and France take action against online gamers.
-For example, as of 1 January 2020, Germany bettors will not be able to bet more than €1,000 a month.
-The latest amendment of the ITG states that.
-New online sportsbook laws are expected shortly in Germany, as this law is only temporary: the expiration date is set to be on 20 June 2020.
+For example, as of 1 January 2020, bettors in Germany will not be able to bet more than €1,000 a month in accordance with the latest amendment of the ITG.
+New online sportsbook laws are expected shortly in Germany, as this law is only temporary: the expiration date was set to be on 20 June 2020.

 Canada

 The fundamental law governing gambling activities in Canada is the federal Criminal Code (the "Code").
 Sections 201 to 206, including section 206, make all types of gambling, betting and lotteries illegal throughout Canada with very limited exceptions, such as betting-mutuel on horse racing (provided for in section 204).
-While the federal Code is the applicable prohibitionist law, all regulations (and regulatory bodies) are provincial, with one exception - pari-mutuel betting on horse racing, which is regulated by the federal Canadian agency Pari-Mutuel.
-However, this law has many critics, as it is believed that the Canadian sports betting market can generate $25 billion a year.
+While the federal Code is the applicable prohibitionist law, all regulations (and regulatory bodies) are provincial, with one exception: pari-mutuel betting on horse racing, which is regulated by the federal Canadian agency Pari-Mutuel.

 United States

 Attempts to restrict operators of foreign gambling websites from accessing their domestic market resulted in a 2007 ruling against the US government by the World Trade Organization.
 However, common online gambling laws in the United States still don't exist – it differs from state to state.
 All forms of online gambling are illegal within the states of Utah and Hawaii, while the states of Delaware, Pennsylvania and New Jersey took a different approach: almost all forms of online gambling are legal in these states.
 These are the only US states where online casino sites can be legally registered.
-It is important to mention that Native Americans have their own gambling legislation - the Indian Gaming Regulatory Act of 1988.
+It is important to mention that Native Americans have their own gambling legislation: the Indian Gaming Regulatory Act of 1988.
 However, they need their state's approval to be able to offer their services online.

 The Supreme Court overturned the federal ban on online gambling in 2018.
 However, while online gambling and casinos are legal, each state has its own rules.
 In Pennsylvania and New Jersey, the legal bookmakers are DraftKings, FanDuel and Pointsbet.
 Mississippi, New Jersey, Delaware, Nevada and West Virginia are on the road to legalisation, but Nevada and New Jersey have already passed laws.
 Most analysts predict the trend towards legalization of online gambling will continue in more and more US states.